aldrinbrillante/chat-bot/READ-ME-FIRST.md

 trial and error class: trial-error.py // was used throughout majority of the project for trial/error code purpsoes.

+UNRESOLVED ISSUES: microphone is sometimes not being captured.
+Not sure yet as to why...

 ASSIGNMENT REQUIREMENTS:

 Create a function called get_bot_response().
 This function must: